-You suspect your hearing is fading based on how often you ask people to repeat themselves or other signs.
+You suspect your hearing is fading based on how often you ask people to repeat themselves, or other signs.
 What’s your next step?
 Don’t run out and try to get a hearing aid just yet.

-Find a certified audiologist.
+First, find a certified audiologist.
 A full communication needs assessment – not just a hearing test – is crucial.
 Choosing hearing aids and other devices that can help you communicate better is a highly individualized process.

 Hearing aids can be good options for people who need help with their general hearing, and who want to put a device in in the morning and leave it in all day.
 But choosing a hearing aid isn’t as simple as placing an order.

 Once a person decides to get a hearing aid, the most important next step is getting a proper fit, so you will get the most benefit from this tool.
-Bill Wilkerson Center’s Hearing Aid Clinic, for example, uses the latest in evidence-based practices, including “real-ear measures,” which Gruenwald calls the gold standard for fitting.
+Bill Wilkerson Center’s Hearing Aid Clinic, for example, uses the latest in evidence-based practices, including “real-ear measures,” which Angley calls the gold standard for fitting.